pfrazee/local/README.md

-Local 0.5.1dev
+Local 0.6.0dev
 ==============

 [<a href="https://github.com/grimwire/local">Repository</a> | <a href="https://github.com/grimwire/local/issues">Issues</a> | <a href="http://grimwire.com/local">Documentation</a>]

 ## Overview

-Local.js is a promises-based Ajax messaging library for browsers.
-It emulates HTTP streams on the page so javascript functions can respond to requests.
-It also defines a links-based directory protocol so that APIs that can be programatically navigated by user-agents.
+Local.js is an Ajax library that implements <a href="https://github.com/grimwire/grimwire/wiki/HTTPL%3A-JSON-encoded-message-streams-with-HTTP-semantics" title="HTTP Local">HTTPLocal, a client-side variation of HTTP</a>.
+It can be used to communicate with Web Workers, WebRTC peers, and other messaging channels.

-Local.js was developed with [Grimwire](https://github.com/grimwire/grimwire), a node.js application for brokering WebRTC sessions.
+Local.js also includes a directory protocol to exchange links, discover services, and navigate with user-agents.

 ### Examples